kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

 = 3.2.0 =
+* Resolves issue where post_updated action was not firing after reordering of nested view.
 * Adds ability to save a custom URL for pages in the nav menu (Example: outputting an anchor link rather than the page's link).
 To add a custom link, select quick edit, followed by the "Menu Options" tab.
 There is a new "Custom URL" input.
-* Corrects previous version's Yoast indicator display
+* Corrects previous version's Yoast indicator display.
+* Fixes bug where padding was not reset correctly when dragging a sub-level item to the primary/main level

 = 3.1.22 =
 * Fixes deprecation notice from new Yoast release